 Once serving as the Byzantine and Ottoman Empires’ capital, Istanbul today is the biggest city in Turkey and one of the biggest in the world.
 Istanbul extended over both sides of the Bosphorus, a narrow strait that connects Europe and Asia, making it the only city in the world crossing two continents.
 Splendid architecture, dining, shopping, historic sites, nightlife, and tropical atmosphere all make Istanbul one of the world’s top tourist attractions.

-Istanbul is the Old City where most of the city’s splendid historical sites are found, in which Blue Mosque is the renowned one.
-Another important district is New City, known for its modern-day attractions, Shopping malls, and skyscrapers.
+Istanbul is the Old City where most of the city’s splendid historical sites, like the Blue Mosque, are found.
+Another key district is New City, known for its modern-day attractions, shopping malls, and skyscrapers.
 Galata and Beyoglu are famous zones for entertainment and nightlife, while the Bosphorus area is home to attractive palaces, urban parks, and waterfront mansions.

 Today, the airport can control 90 million passengers per year.
 Hereafter, Istanbul Airport will have the ability to control 200 million passengers per year.
 The national flag transporter Turkish Airlines is accountable for 80% of the total number of flights at Istanbul Airport.
 Istanbul Airport is placed on the European side of Istanbul, the second airport of the city Istanbul Sabiha Gökcen Airport is situated on the Asian side.